|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The fuel bundles are engineered to allow sufficient lateral liquid sodium flow to provide the cooling required to prevent fuel and fuel tube damage if an isolated cooling channel becomes blocked.

-A liquid sodium flow obstruction will cause a local primary sodium flow decrease and hence a corresponding local decrease in gamma / neutron flux as compared to neighboring fuel bundles.
+A liquid sodium flow obstruction will cause a local primary sodium flow decrease and hence a corresponding temperature increaase and hence a corresponding local decrease in gamma / neutron flux as compared to neighboring fuel bundles.
 If a relative decrease in gamma/neutron flux is detected that mobile fuel bundle should be withdrawn until the cause of the abnormally low gamma / neutron flux is identified and remedied and/or the faulty fuel bundle is replaced.

 Unlike the EBR-2 the fuel tubes are in a square array instead of a hexagonal array.
 The square array is more tolerant of fuel tube swelling and allows use of fuel bundle cross rods to stabilize the positions of the individual fuel tubes.